 6. Define the Customer Journey

-The customer journey is also a vital factor in a sales process.
+The customer journey is also a vital factor in building a sales process.
 It tells you how a customer interacts with your business.
 You want to know how they gain awareness about your brand, what they do on your website, and which channel they use the most.

 When everyone knows their responsibilities, it helps avoid confusion and ensures everyone is on the same page.